 In electrolysis there is really no ‘typical’ treatment as all clients are individuals and a treatment plan is created to suit the individual’s needs and requirements.

-Treatments can take anything from 10 minutes once a month to up to 2 hours+.
+Treatments can take anything from 15 minutes once a month to up to 2 hours or more once a week.
 Many different areas can be treated in any given treatment session.
 The treatment plan is discussed and explained on the client initial consultation.
 The clients expectations, time, money, amount of hair to be treated, cause of hair growth, skin type, medical history and lifestyle are some of the important factors that need to be discussed when deciding how long a treatment should take.

 At the start of a course of treatments the client will probably require lengthy treatments.
 As the treatment progresses the sessions may become shorter and further apart.
 It is important to advise the client of this and give encouragement as progress is made.